Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

-\item We implement private-setup free $\ABA$s with expected $\bigO(n^3)$ message complexity and $\bigO(\lambda n^3)$ communication complexity with only bulletin PKI.
-As illustrated in Table \ref{tab:comp}, it closes the $\bigO(n)$ gap between the message and the communication complexities in the earlier private-setup free $\ABA$ protocols such as CKLS02 \cite{cachin2002asynchronous}, while preserving other benefits such as the maximal $n/3$ resilience and the optimal expected constant running time.
-Even comparing with a very recent work due to Abraham et al. \cite{abraham2021reaching} that presents a more efficient $\VBA$ construction and improves $\ABA$ as a by-product,\footnote[2]{Remark that there might exist complexity-preserving reduction from $\ABA$ to $\VBA$, which was discussed in \cite{cachin2001secure}.
-The idea is simple: every party signs and multicasts its input bit, then each one solicits a vector of $n-f$ input-signature pairs from distinct parties, and feeds the vector into $\VBA$, such that $\VBA$ would return to everyone the common vector of $n-f$ signed bits, the majority of which becomes the $\ABA$ output.
-Therefore, the very recent $\VBA$ protocol in \cite{abraham2021reaching} also improves $\ABA$ in the setting with only public key infrastructure.} our approach still realizes a $\log n$ factor improvement.
+\item We implement $\bigO(\lambda n^3)$-bit and $\bigO(1)$-round {\bf common coin and $\ABA$ with only PKI setup} in the asynchronous network, conditioned on SXDH assumption and random oracle.

-The crux of our design is a novel efficient construction for the reasonably fair common coin in the bulletin PKI setting (conditioned on the random oracle model), with using the more efficient $\AVSS$ protocol and verifiable random function.
+The crux of our design is a novel efficient construction for the reasonably fair common coin in the bulletin PKI setting (in the random oracle model).
+Different from CR93 (that used $n^2$ $\AVSS$ instances), we use verifiable random function in combination with more efficient $\AVSS$ construction to reduce the number of necessary $\AVSS$ instances by an $\bigO(n)$ order.
 This private-setup free common coin costs only $\bigO(\lambda n^3)$ bits and constant asynchronous rounds.
+With our common coin protocol at hand, we can implement private-setup free $\ABA$s with expected $\bigO(n^3)$ message complexity and $\bigO(\lambda n^3)$ communication complexity with only bulletin PKI.
+As illustrated in Table \ref{tab:comp}, it closes the $\bigO(n)$ gap between the message and the communication complexities in the earlier private-setup free $\ABA$ protocols such as CKLS02 \cite{cachin2002asynchronous}, while preserving other benefits such as the maximal $n/3$ resilience and the optimal expected constant rounds.
+Even comparing with a recent work due to Abraham et al. \cite{abraham2021reaching} that presents a more efficient $\VBA$ construction and improves $\ABA$ as a by-product,\footnote{Remark that there might exist efficient reduction from $\ABA$ to $\VBA$ in the public key infrastructure setting, which was discussed in \cite{cachin2001secure}.
+Therefore, the recent private-setup free $\VBA$ protocol in \cite{abraham2021reaching} also improves $\ABA$.} our approach still realizes a $\log n$ factor improvement.

-\item We further present how to efficiently instantiate private-setup free $\VBA$s (i.e., multi-valued Byzantine agreement with external validity) in the asynchronous setting.
-For $\lambda n$-bit input, the resulting $\VBA$ realizes the maximal $n/3$ resilience and optimal expected constant running time, with costing expected $\bigO(n^3)$ messages and $\bigO(\lambda n^3)$ bits.
-As shown in Table \ref{tab:comp}, this construction closes the $\bigO(\log n)$ gap between the message and the communication complexities of $\VBA$ protocols.
-In addition, as a by-product, our $\VBA$ construction can be directly plugged in the asynchronous distributed key generation protocol in AJM+21 and reduces its communication cost by an $\bigO(\log n)$ order to realize $\bigO(\lambda n^3)$ communication complexity.
+\item We also realize $\bigO(\lambda n^3)$-bit and $\bigO(1)$-round {\bf random leader election and $\VBA$ with only PKI} in the asynchronous setting, assuming SXDH assumption and random oracle.